gregtwallace/apc-p15-tool/README.md

 Both NMC2 and NMC3 devices should be fully supported.
 However, I have one NMC2 device in a home lab and have no way to guarantee success in all cases.

-Only RSA 1,024 and 2,048 bit keys are accepted.
+Only RSA 1,024, 2,048, and 3,072 bit keys are accepted.
 1,024 bit RSA is no longer considered completely secure; avoid keys of this size if possible.
 Most (all?) public ACME services won't accept keys of this size anyway.

-Even though later versions of the NMC3 firmware supports RSA 4,096 and ECDSA keys, this tool does not.
-These options were not available in APC's proprietary tool, and as such I have no way to generate files to reverse engineer.
+NMC2 does not officially support the 3,072 bit key size, however, it works fine on my NMC2.
+If you use this size and it doesn't work on your NMC2, try a 2,048 bit key instead.
+Later versions of the NMC3 firmware support RSA 4,096 and ECDSA keys, but this tool does not.
+ECDSA was not included in APC's proprietary tool, and as such I have no way to generate files to reverse engineer.

 My setup (and therefore the testing setup) is:
 - APC Smart-UPS 1500VA RM 2U SUA1500RM2U (Firmware Revision 667.18.D)